scc-digitalhub/docs/user/docs/runtimes/container.md

-# DBT runtime
+# Container runtime

-The Container runtime allows you to depl.
+The Container runtime allows you to deploy deployments, jobs and services on Kubernetes.

 ## Prerequisites